 SDP reduces the overhead of TCP/IP by eliminating intermediate replication of data and transferring most of the messaging burden away from the CPU and onto the network hardware.
 The result is a low-latency, increased bandwidth, high-throughput connection that reduces the amount of CPU cycles dedicated to network processing.

-Data access and secure transfer of data are important considerations when deploying Oracle.
+Data access and the secure transfer of data are important considerations when deploying Oracle Database.
 Granting and denying access to a database is crucial for a secure network environment.
-Oracle Net Services enable database access control using features described in the following topics:
+Oracle Net Services enables database access control using firewall access control and valid node registration.

 Oracle Connection Manager can be configured to grant or deny client access to a particular database service or a computer.
 By specifying filtering rules, you can allow or restrict specific client access to a server, based on the following criteria: